Ricks-Lab/gpu-utils/README.md

 driver provided device id.
 The *--force* option can be used to update this file even if there is no change in version.
-If your GPU model is missing from the pci.ids file, you can use the device id of your card found with amdgpu-ls and make a request for the addition on the pci.ids website.
+If your GPU model is missing from the pci.ids file, you can use the device id of your card found with *amdgpu-ls* and make a request for the addition on the pci.ids website.

 ## Under Development in this Release  -  [v2.6.0]
 * PEP8 style modifications
 * Fixed a bug in monitor display.
 * Implement requirements file for with and without a venv.
 * Found and fixed a few minor bugs.
+* Fixed issue with *amdgpu-plot* becoming corrupt over time.

 ## Development Plans
 * Enhance formatting in Gtk monitor tool.
 Need to improve my Gtk skills!

 ## Known Issues
-* The plot display will eventually lock up the plot GUI, so it is not recommended to run for extended periods of time.
-Help in fixing this would be appreciated!
 * I/O error when selecting CUSTOM ppm.
 Maybe it requires arguments to specify the custom configuration.
 * Doesn't work well with Fiji ProDuo cards.
 * P-state mask gets intermittently reset for GPU used as display output.